livepeer/LIPs/LIPs/LIP-36.md

 - If the orchestrator has not called reward in the current round, set `activeCumulativeRewards = cumulativeRewards`
 - Let `X` be the orchestrator's active stake for the current round
-- Let `earningsPool` be orchestrator's earnings pool for the current round and `prevEarningsPool` be the orchestrator's earnings pool for the previous round.
+- Let `earningsPool` be orchestrator's earnings pool for the current round
+- Let `prevEarningsPool` be the orchestrator's earnings pool for the previous round.
-    - If `prevEarningsPool.cumulativeRewardFactor == 0` set it to the `cumulativeRewardFactor` of the `earningsPool` for the orchestrator's `lastRewardRound`.
+    - If `prevEarningsPool.cumulativeRewardFactor == 0` and the orchestrator hasn't called reward for the current round, use the `cumulativeRewardFactor` of the `earningsPool` for the orchestrator's `lastRewardRound`.
+    - If If `prevEarningsPool.cumulativeRewardFactor == 0` and the orchestrator already called reward for the current round, retroactively calculate what the `cumulativeRewardFactor` for the previous would be according to the following formula: `cumulativeRewardFactor * (totalStake / delegatorRewards + totalStake)`
-    - If `prevEarningsPool.cumulativeFeeFactor == 0` set it to the `cumulativeFeeFactor` of the `earningsPool` for the orchestrator's `lastFeeRound`
+    - If `prevEarningsPool.cumulativeFeeFactor == 0` use the `cumulativeFeeFactor` of the `earningsPool` for the orchestrator's `lastFeeRound`
 - Let `delegatorsFees` be the delegators' share of the fees generated by the transcoder based on the transcoder's `feeShare`
 - Let `transcoderCommissionFees` be the transcoder's share of the fees generated by the transcoder based on the transcoder's `feeShare`
 - Let `transcoderRewardStakeFees = (delegatorsFees * activeCumulativeRewards) / X`